C&O Family Chess Center

 The Saturday Morning Chess Club (SMCC) is held at Lakeforest Mall (LFM), in Gaithersburg.
 SMCC is open to Center members, both children and adults (Membership Application).
 Due to popular request memberships are offered in 10-, 15-, and 20-session groups (registration form) with no time limit on attendance.

-Students must supply their own equipment but a few "loaner of these 'group
+Students should supply their own equipment but a few "loaner of these 'group